adamjorr/somatic-variation/README.md

 A script to turn an alignment where each diploid genotype is represented as one site with IUPAC ambiguity codes into an alignment where each genotype is represented as 2 sites.
 This script also removes sites that require two mutations (like C/C -> T/T).
 It also removes sites that have 3 alleles.
 Using -s will keep these checks (ie remove triallelic sites and sites that require multiple mutations) but won't expand each site into two other sites, keeping the original notation.
 Using -v will output only variable sites.

+###What it does
+Takes a fasta alignment and doubles the number of sites, eliminating IUPAC ambiguity codes.
+This is useful if the ambiguity codes represent a diploid genotype and not actual ambiguity.

+###Expected output
+An alignment specified by -o.
+If -o is not used, prints to stdout.

 ##vcf2tree.sh
 Usage: vcf2tree.sh [-t THREADS] [-r raxmlHPC] [-i in.vcf] [-o out.nwk] -g GROUPBY